gramener/gramex/gramex/apps/guide/deploy/README.md

 The first maps `example.com/project/*` to `http://127.0.0.1:9988/*`.
 The second maps it to `http://127.0.0.1:9988/project/*`.

-If you have Gramex running multiple applications under `/app1`, `/app2`, etc, your config file will be like:
+If you have one Gramex running multiple applications under `/app1`, `/app2`, etc, your config file will be like:

     location /app1/ { proxy_pass http://127.0.0.1:8001; }
     location /app2/ { proxy_pass http://127.0.0.1:8001; }
     location /app3/ { proxy_pass http://127.0.0.1:8001; }

-But if your have a single app running at `/` in each Gramex instance root, your config file will be like:
+But if your have multiple Gramex instances at port 8001, 8002, etc, each running an app under their `/`, your config file will be like:

     location /app1/ {
         proxy_pass http://127.0.0.1:8001/;